polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 For pairing-friendly curves with distinct G1 and G2 groups, `msm` and `mul` are provided separately for each group (e.g., `msm_g1`, `msm_g2`).

+We choose these operations because verifier algorithms spend almost all their CPU time within these functions, and verifier algorithms invoke these functions only a small number of times, which makes them perfect targets for host calls.

+Although much smaller than the above operations, there do exist other operations that incur some CPU overhead, like serialization and batch normalization, which each require one finite field division.
+At present, finite field divisions might not benefit much from SIMD, so PVM might handle them less badly than heavy curve operations.
+We cannot yet say that divisions would cost more than the host call overhead, so we leave such operations to the runtime for now.

 ### Curve Specifications